 The major actions recommended in the plan are:

-NOAA Fisheries is tracking all actions that contribute to the recovery of staghorn coral.
-An inventory of projects related to implementation of the recovery plan for staghorn coral (Acropora cervicornis) and elkhorn coral (A. palmata) is available for download via this link (MS Excel).
-The worksheet “Recovery Plan Actions” lists the actions from the recovery plan and their action number.
-The worksheet “All Projects” lists all known projects that address actions in the recovery plan.
-Additionally, these projects are also listed on separate worksheets for each action for ease of searching projects by action number.
-Please send updates and additions to Alison Moulding (firstname.lastname@example.org), NOAA Fisheries Southeast Regional Office.
+Project Implementation Table (MS Excel).
+This table contains an inventory of projects related to implementation of the recovery plan for staghorn coral (Acropora cervicornis) and elkhorn coral (A. palmata).
+The worksheet "Recovery Plan Actions" lists the actions from the recovery plan and their action number.
+The worksheet "Completed" lists all known completed projects that address actions in the recovery plan.
+Projects in progress are listed either in the "Long-term" worksheet for those that are ongoing or in separate worksheets for each action number for projects that will have an end-date.
+Please send updates and additions to Alison Moulding (email@example.com), NOAA Fisheries Southeast Regional Office.

 Critical Habitat Designation

 For staghorn corals, facilitating increased successful sexual and asexual reproduction is the key objective to the conservation of these species.
-NOAA Fisheries has designated four critical habitat areas in Florida, Puerto Rico, and the U.S. Virgin Islands to protect substrate for recruitment:
+NOAA Fisheries has designated (73 FR 72210) four critical habitat areas in Florida, Puerto Rico, and the U.S. Virgin Islands to protect substrate for recruitment.

 Working to Enhance Populations

-Establishing a network of coral nurseries throughout the species’ range to grow and asexually produced fragments and outplant them to the reef.
+- Establishing a network of coral nurseries throughout the species’ range to grow and asexually produce fragments and outplant them to the reef.